What is an online presence?

 Google My Business:

 Make sure there are no duplicate entries of your business.
-Ensure the information like name, address, phone number, categories and other information of your business sync with your website.
+Ensure the information like name, address, phone number, categories, and other information of your business sync with your website.
 You can add photos, videos, and descriptions to your profile.
 The great benefit is that you can directly connect with your prospects and customers through text.

 Optimize for local search:

 Another aspect is optimizing for local search.
-According to Google, 97% of customers use the web to search for local business.
+According to Google, 97% of customers use the web to search for local businesses.
 If a vast majority of your prospects are online, you should be online too.

 Your website should give you the best shot to rank locally.
 Fill your pages with local data, content, and resources.
 You need to pay attention to the metadata behind the scene.